 Highways England is looking to engage with companies of all sizes who might be interested in working on the Lower Thames Crossing project.

-We need to engage with the market at this stage of the project to ensure all interested suppliers are well prepared ahead of the procurement phase, when tenderers are invited to submit a bid and they seek to begin forming their supply chains.
+We are engaging with the market at this stage of the project to ensure all interested suppliers are well prepared as we invite tenderers to submit a bid and they seek to begin forming their supply chains.

 Can I get involved even if I’m a small or local business?